Easy Carrot Fritters For Baby Led Weaning and Toddler

 Storage instructions

-To store in the freezer, leave the fritters to cool and store in an airtight container or in airtight freezer bags.
+To store in the freezer, leave the fritters to cool and store in an airtight container or in an airtight freezer bag.
 They can be kept in the freezer for up to 3 months.

 Equipment used to help with this recipe